PILLAR-Robots - Purposeful Intrinsically motivated Lifelong Learning Autonomous Robots

-PILLAR-Robots aims at developing a new generation of robots endowed with a higher level of autonomy, that can determine their own goals and establish their own strategies, creatively building on the experience acquired during their lifetime to fulfil the desires of their designers/users in real-life.
-The project will operationalize the concept of Purpose, drawn from the cognitive sciences, to increase the autonomy and domain independence of robots during autonomous learning and, simultaneously, to lead them to acquire knowledge and skills that are relevant for operating in target real applications.
+PILLAR-Robots aims at developing a new generation of robots endowed with a higher level of autonomy, that are able to determine their own goals and establish their own strategies, creatively building on the experience acquired during their lifetime to fulfil the desires of their designers/users in real-life.
+The project will operationalize the concept of Purpose, drawn from the cognitive sciences, to increase the autonomy and domain independence of robots during autonomous learning and, at the same time, to lead them to acquire knowledge and skills that are actually relevant for operating in target real applications.
 In particular, the project will develop algorithms for the acquisition of purpose, ways to bias the perceptual, motivational and decision systems of the robots’ cognitive architectures towards purposes, and strategies for learning representations, skills and models that allow the execution of purpose-related deliberative and reactive decision processes.
 PILLAR-Robots will implement and validate demonstrators of purposeful lifelong open-ended autonomy within three different application fields: Agri-food, Edutainment, and unstructured Industrial/retail.
+For further information:

 This project has received funding from the EU Horizon 2020 research and innovation programme under grant agreement No. 101070381, project 'PILLAR-Robots - Purposeful Intrinsically motivated Lifelong Learning Autonomous Robots'